1. THESE TERMS

 2.1 Who we are.
 We are Spinroute Limited (trading as CCM or the website that brought you to this page) a company registered in England and Wales.
 Our company registration number is 02910927 and our registered office The Old Casino, 28 Fourth Avenue, Hove, England, BN3 2PJ.
 Our registered VAT number is GB 809 7330 20.

 2.2 How to contact us.
-You can contact us by telephoning our customer service team at 01483 278166 or email us at firstname.lastname@example.org.
+You can contact us by telephoning our customer service team on 01483 278166 or email us at firstname.lastname@example.org.

 2.3 How we may contact you.
 If we have to contact you we will do so by telephone or by writing to you at the email address or postal address you provided to us in your order.